Advertisement

 State technology offices juggled a lot in 2025: modernizing legacy systems, integrating artificial intelligence-powered tools, confronting cybersecurity threats, navigating tight budgets and delivering accessible digital services.

-But, as they faced these ever-surging demands, they also grappled with the ever-evolving news landscape under the second Trump administration.
-From cancelled grants and sweeping federal program changes, to cascading political stalemates and disagreements over government’s role in regulating tech, this year proved just how valuable agility is for top tech officials and state agency leaders across the country.
+They also grappled with a rapidly evolving policy landscape under the second Trump administration.
+From cancelled grants and sweeping federal program changes, to cascading political stalemates and disagreements over government’s role in regulating tech, this year proved just the value of agility for top tech officials and state agency leaders across the country.

-Amidst this flux, there were five stories that consistently wove throughout the year, shaping how nearly every state tech agency adjusted, pivoted and actualized their goals.
+There were five stories that persisted throughout the year, shaping how nearly every state tech agency adjusted, pivoted and actualized their goals.
 As state IT leaders balanced innovation with these constraints and aims for compliance, they showed how to institute broader transformation while piloting often unpredictable waters.

 Advertisement

-If 2024’s biggest state IT story was the boom of generative AI, 2025’s was the moratorium that President Donald Trump enacted via executive order earlier this month that preempts state AI laws.
-Both executive and legislative arms of state government have spent the past several years crafting guardrails for consumer and internal use of the tech, with thousands of bills introduced and hundreds passed so far.
+If 2024’s biggest state IT story was the boom of generative artificial intelligence, 2025’s was the moratorium that President Donald Trump enacted via executive order earlier this month, preempting state AI laws.
+Executive and legislative arms of the state governments have spent the past several years crafting guardrails for consumers and use of the tech inside state government, with thousands of bills introduced and hundreds passed so far.
 In 2025, all of that work was thrown into limbo with the concept of a moratorium.

 State leaders and the groups representing them immediately pushed back.
 In June, the National Association of State Chief Information Officers, the National League of Cities, the Council of State Governments, the National Association of Counties, the United States Conference of Mayors and the International City/County Management Association authored a joint letter to congressional leaders opposing the measure.